HashVedebe/datacamp-repo/README.md

-#Datacamp
+# Datacamp

-These are little project to prepare to the datacamp by BeCode
+These are little project to prepare to the datacamp by BeCode etc.